MicrosoftDocs/Viva/Viva/glint/setup/360-faqs.md

 ## Subjects

 ### Can I start my feedback and complete it later?
 Yes, Viva Glint feedback surveys automatically save your answers.
-Select the link from the original invitation to review your feedback email or access it from the “Feedback” tab within Viva Glint to complete it any time before the end date.
+Select the link from the original invitation to review your feedback email or access it from the "Feedback" tab within Viva Glint to complete it anytime before the end date.

 ### How can I log in to Viva Glint to see my feedback information?
-Access Viva Glint with these links, dependong on your organizatin's region:
+Access Viva Glint with these links, depending on your organization's region:

 - US: [http://app.us1.glint.cloud.microsoft](http://app.us1.glint.cloud.microsoft)
 - EU: [http://app.eu1.glint.cloud.microsoft](http://app.eu1.glint.cloud.microsoft)